DiTEC-project/pyaerial/README.md

 - autoencoder: You can implement your own Autoencoder and use it for ARM as part of Aerial, as long as the last layer matches the original version (see our paper or the source code, [`model.py`](aerial/model.py))
-- feature_value_indices: if the data is already one-hot encoded using `_one_hot_encoding_with_feature_tracking()` function which returns feature_value_indices that tracks features' indices in a vector, passing feature_value_indices to this function won't run the one-hot encoding again
 - noise_factor `default=0.5`: amount of random noise (`+-`) added to each neuron of the denoising Autoencoder before the training process
 - lr `default=5e-3`: learning rate